hbristow/scholar/README.md

 Features
 --------

-- Extracts the following information for each article
+- Extracts the following information for each article:
     - title
     - authors
     - year